 - Turn off the main power switch before you connect the generator.

-- Set it up outside on a raised base, not on the ground, and ensure that it is sheltered from bad weather.
+- Set it up outside on a raised base, not on the ground, quite a distance from any doors or windows.
+Make sure it’s sheltered from bad weather.

-- Check to make sure cables are not in contact with water and that connector clips are attached securely to the terminals of the power supply box.
+- Check to make sure cables are not in contact with water and that connector clips are securely attached to the fuse-box terminals.
 If in doubt, check with your electric company and test the setup before a power outage occurs.

-- Make sure exhaust fumes cannot enter your home through a window or air vent.
+- Make sure exhaust fumes cannot enter your home through a window or an air vent.